 During winter, the edges of your roof can form icicles.
-This buildup of ice is called “ice-dams,” and it can be quite damaging to your roof.
+This buildup of ice is called “ice dams,” and it can be quite damaging to your roof.
 This happens when various sources of heat, namely sunlight and the heat trapped in a poorly-ventilated attic, melt the snow on your roof.
 The water will run to the edges of the roof and refreeze and form the aforementioned icicles.
-This buildup can run through to the building materials of your home, and can damage your roof and even some walls in your home.
+This buildup can run through to the building materials of your home and can damage your roof and even some walls in your home.
 Proper roof ventilation averts this problem by keeping the air cool evenly throughout, making sure the heat escapes well before it has a chance to melt the snow on your roof.
-In 2nd2None, we carefully consider your ventilation needs and will build you a roof that can withstand various temperature extremes.
+In 2nd2None, similar to roof repair or roof replacement, we carefully consider your ventilation needs and will build you a roof that can withstand various temperature extremes.

 Now that we know some of the benefits of roofing ventilation, what types of vents do we use to build a ventilation system?

-This type of vents are primarily roof-mounted exhaust fans that are used to exhaust air from a ventilated area. powered vents will improve air movement and may be mounted close to the ridge.
+This type of vent is primarily roof-mounted exhaust fans that are used to exhaust air from a ventilated area. powered vents will improve air movement and may be mounted close to the ridge.
 Powered vents are best used with intake vents situated at eaves or soffits.

 Whatever the roof ventilation problems you might face, 2nd2None Roofing is there to help you solve it in a jiffy.
-Our team of experts have over 15 years of experience in the roofing industry, so you can be sure that they can deliver the quality service that is expected of the top roofing company in Huntsville, Alabama.
+Our team of experts has over 15 years of experience in the roofing industry, so you can be sure that they can deliver the quality service that is expected of the top roofing company in Huntsville, Alabama.
 We take pride in our work, and we care about the needs of our clients.
 We do our best to keep an open line of communication with our clients, and we even offer to negotiate with insurers on their behalf.
-You can contact us by calling (256) 479-7575 or filling out the form on our website.